bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 date:   2016-02-08 11:25:02
 ---

-links:
-1) link to part 1 "not sure how to pick a quality typeface?"
-2) (toward the end: Pairing doesn't need to be mysterious...) link to part 1

 We’ve all been there: you’ve got a design direction and you’re ready to go, only to be sucked into hours of fruitless tinkering with different header/body typeface combos.
 And after all that, the result just looks like a missing cat poster.